GuilhermeEsdras/projeto-sds/README.md

 # Projeto SDS - Gui Vendas

+> This is the *monorepo (frontend + backend repos)* of **Gui Vendas** project!

-> A Full Stack Project developed with Java + Spring + PostgreSQL on Back End and TypeScript + React.JS on Front End during the DevSuperior's bootcamp "Semana Spring React (*Spring React Week*)"!
+A Full Stack Project developed with Java + Spring + PostgreSQL on Back End and TypeScript + React.JS on Front End during the DevSuperior's bootcamp "Semana Spring React (*Spring React Week*)"!

+*Click on each project's folders to see their particular README!* 😃

 ## Live Preview